YanzhaoW/cosmic_radiation/README.md

 - Results of the muon velocity measurement
     * Spectrum of time differences
     * Explanation of the tail at larger time values
-    * Fitting function and calculation for the time of perpendicularly traveling muons?
+    * Fitting function and calculation for the crossing time of perpendicularly traveling muons?
     * Calculation of the muon velocity

 ### Chapter 6: Discussion